The Best Pie Shops in San Francisco

-If humans were ever forced to choose between pie and cake, there’s no doubt that pie would be the winner.
-Cake could just never be what pie is.
-It’s a one-note song, while pie is a symphony.
 Pie can be sweet.
-It can be savory.
-It can have flaky crusts or crumbly crusts or crusts that are a vehicle for a gluttonous (in the best way possible) amount of butter.
+Pie can be savory.
+It can have flaky crusts, crumbly crusts, and crusts that are a vehicle for a gluttonous (in the best way possible) amount of butter.
 It can contain fruit or chocolate or chicken or nuts.
-It’s full of comfort and tradition and nostalgia and love.
+It can overflow with comfort, tradition, nostalgia, and love.
 It can be topped with whipped cream or ice cream or sugar or meringue.
 It’s messy and delicious and good for all three meals.
 Serve it hot, serve it cold, just serve it!

-Which is why, though there are many things to love about the holidays, the one thing that never disappoints is that it’s officially pie season.
-And that, cutie-pies, is why we’ve put together this list of our favorite pie shops in SF, including a few that only offer them during the holidays (which means, if you don’t want to miss out on any of them, you’re going to need to eat a lot of pie in the coming weeks—you’re welcome).
-And it should be noted: whoever started the idiom “as easy as pie” clearly never actually tried to make one.
-Between making the perfect crust from scratch, getting all of the flavors just right for the filling, lattice tops, and all of the rest of it, well, we bet that person would be eating humble pie if they actually gave it a go.
+And that, cutie-pies, is why we’ve put together this list of our favorite pie shops in SF, including a few that only offer them during the holidays.
+And it should be said: whoever started the idiom “as easy as pie” clearly never actually tried to make one.
+Between perfect, from-scratch crusts to flavorful fillings, lattice tops, and all of the rest of it, well, we’re sure that person would be eating humble pie if they actually gave it a go.
 Which is why we prefer to leave it to these experts instead.
 If you’re still on the hunt for a Thanksgiving dinner or restaurants large enough to accommodate visiting family or relatives, we’ve got you covered there, too.

 How to order: Walk in during business hours (you can call ahead to see what’s available).
-If you want to double-check if something will be available or place an order, your best bet is to call 415-923-0711 during store hours.
+If you want to place an order, call 415-923-0711 by 1 pm the previous day.

 Destination Baking Company